Brand New Postpones Tour After Mystery Apology For Sexual Misconduct Posted By Lead Singer

 The band Brand New has postponed its tour after frontman Jesse Lacey made a public apology for his past sexual misconduct via Facebook.
 The news of the tour’s postponement showed up on Brand New’s Facebook page today.
 The statement refers to the “events of the last few days” as being the reason why Brand New has opted to postpone its concerts for an indefinite amount of time.

 Brand New had gigs in the United Kingdom and in Ireland, which fell under this postponement.
 So what did the singer from this Long Island-based band do that he’s apologized for and described it as acts of sexual misconduct?
-There are no details involved with either his apology or the band’s Facebook notice of postponing the tour that gives a hint of what has occurred.
+There are no details involved with either his apology or the band’s Facebook notice of postponing the tour that gives a hint about what occurred.

-Lacey posted an apology for his past wrongdoings over the weekend which prompted both Kevin Devine, who was touring with Brand New as the group’s guitarist, and Brand New’s opening act Martha, to withdrew from the concerts in the U.K. and Ireland.
+Lacey posted an apology for his past wrongdoings over the weekend, which prompted both Kevin Devine, who was touring with Brand New as the group’s guitarist, as well as Brand New’s opening act Martha, to withdraw from the concerts in the U.K. and Ireland.
 According to the SF Gate, the band has postponed its European tour.

 Brand New is postponing their tour amid sexual misconduct allegations against frontman Jesse Lacey https://t.co/LYyOM2UpMs